Reach Across the Tasman Conference & Study Tour 2019

 - Group transfers from and to Melbourne airport

 - Accommodation is at Punt Hill Apartments, Flinders Street.
 This is a 4 star establishment.

 - All costs of the study tour including transport and lunches

-A deposit will be requested once registration begins.
-The balance to be paid before mid July.
+A deposit of $1,000. is to be paid to secure your place.
+The balance to be paid before 1st July.
 You will have two facilitators with you to support unpacking and creating meaning from the experiences you encounter.

 Encounters with Reggio Emilia

 - thoughts and reflections from Dianne Akast